pinobatch/pently/docs/usage.md

 0 making triangle and noise the loudest.
 Programs using the DMC alongside Pently may want to set this to 64 or thereabouts.

+Three options enable workarounds for issues caused by fractional tempo by realigning the start of a tick and a row under certain conditions.  `PENTLY_USE_TEMPO_ROUNDING_SEGNO` realigns at the loop point, `PENTLY_USE_TEMPO_ROUNDING_PLAY_CH` realigns when a pattern is played on one channel, and `PENTLY_USE_TEMPO_ROUNDING_BEAT` realigns at the start of every beat.
+(The last of these relies on BPM math.)

 In addition, `pently_zptemp` needs to point at a 5-byte area of zero page used as scratch space.
 Set it in one of two ways: